 Hosted by Information Management

-This presentation introduces and reviews current trends in computer-enabled artificial intelligence, or “AI”, providing a basic understanding of methods and technologies, practical applications and risks to avoid.
+This on-demand presentation introduces and reviews current trends in computer-enabled artificial intelligence, or “AI”, providing a basic understanding of methods and technologies, practical applications and risks to avoid.

 Robert will briefly describe the two major directions in current AI.
 Machine Reasoning (MR) builds on newer (“NoSQL” “Graph” and “Semantic”) AI-enabling database technologies to provide expert systems.
 MR applies linked data models or “ontologies” for deductive reasoning, entailment and decision-support, even with incomplete datasets.
 Machine Learning (ML) applies various statistical analyses for “training” and “learning” using example datasets with features (e.g., variables) and outcomes (e.g., results).
 ML applies supervised and unsupervised algorithms to analyze these training datasets, to identify features that are or seem to be related to outcomes for inductive hypothesis generation and to facilitate pattern identification for decision support.